conan-io/docs/reference/runners.rst

 Runners
 =======

-Runners are the way to run conan remotely and transparently just by modifying the host profile.
-There are three requirements to be able to use the requirements:
+Runners are the way to run Conan remotely and transparently just by modifying the host profile.
+There are three requirements to be able to use the feature:

 - Installing a version of conan with runner dependencies ``pip install conan[runners]``.
 - Install the tools to run each of the runners (``docker``).